-Have you been missing travel?
-We certainly have and we can’t wait to share our amazing city with you.
-As you prepare to hit the road for your next adventure, you’ll find the world a little different from what you remember, but don’t worry, we’ve put together a list highlighting our favorite activities, events, and experiences throughout the city to help ease all of your planning woes.
+Trip to Durham booked – check!
+Suitcase packed – check!
+Travel itinerary… not quite done yet?
+We got you and we can’t wait to share our amazing city with you!
+We’ve put together a list highlighting our favorite activities, events and experiences throughout the city to help ease all of your planning woes.
 Here’s our guide to the Durham community for your upcoming visit…

 First, here’s what to do right here.